Watch exoskeletons in action!

-Here’s the latest technology we are testing…it’s called a robotic exoskeleton.
-This machine actually facilitates walking for people who cannot walk!
-Once in the exoskeleton, the legs are helped to move once again, an integral part of the brain relearning.
+Here’s the latest technology we took for a test drive…it’s called a robotic exoskeleton.
+This machine actually facilitates walking for people who cannot walk.
+After an acquired brain injury, it is common to have gait problems.
+Individuals have to relearn walking skills which can be a difficult and lengthy process.
+But in the exoskeleton, the legs are helped to move once again, an integral part of the brain relearning.

 This is a cutting edge bionics device that uses motors and orthotics to get a person up earlier.
 It offers hand controls for the patient and therapist that are finely sensitive, allowing the therapists to gradually dial back the assistance from the device as the patient takes over more of the walking power.